 Bill Watson is a Climenko Fellow and Lecturer on Law at Harvard Law School.
-His research focuses on legal interpretation and legal philosophy, especially statutory interpretation, precedent and analogical reasoning, and the nature of law.
+His research focuses on legal interpretation and legal philosophy, with an emphasis on statutory interpretation, precedential reasoning, and the nature of law.
 He is currently working on projects that address the U.S. Supreme Court’s recent treatment of precedent; the import of legal positivism for debates over legal interpretation; and the independence of textualism in statutory interpretation from originalism in constitutional interpretation.
 His work appears or is forthcoming in both law reviews and peer-reviewed journals.

 - Bill Watson, In Defense of the Standard Picture: What the Standard Picture Explains that the Moral Impact Theory Cannot, 28 Legal Theory 59 (2022).

 - Bill Watson, Textualism, Dynamism, and the Meaning of "Sex", 2022 Cardozo L. Rev. de novo 41 (2022).